 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes?
-Early success indicators All Recognise and represent the talents of all pupils in in planning, opportunities and programmes, including those with SEND and those who are most able or talented, if and when appropriate.
-All pupil groups monitored in compliance with policy.
-Pupils and progress reviewed regularly with all teaching staff.
-Headteacher SENDCo Termly And review of policy Analysis of the HA and SEND progress show pupils are achieving well.
+Early success indicators All Recognise and represent the talents of all pupils in 'high ability & Gifted & Talented' planning, opportunities and programmes if and when appropriate.
+Talented monitored in Headteacher SENDCo Termly And review of policy Analysis of the HA and G&T progress show pupils are achieving well.
 Pupils represented in additional opportunities and on planning when appropriate.
 All Investigate accessibility plan and that building is in line with agreements and expectations of Equality Act.
 Risk Assessments and development of shared areas to ensure they are accessible and safe.
 Observations SENDCo other staff discussions Headteacher and LGB H & S group PFI Annually for plan.
 Risk assessments ongoing Plan developed and implemented into Accessibility plan.
 Risk assessments in place.
 Community cohesion Develop opportunities for community links locally, Nationally and Internationally.
-Work closely with our local community.
-Develop links with schools and/or communities nationally and where the context may be different from our own.
-Ensure that are curriculum is relevant and children understand our place in the world i.e. know about the world and what is happening in it.
-Displays, books, assemblies, curriculum evidence, visitors, trips and events Headteacher Curriculum Leads LGB On-going termly Local, national and global learning and citizenship developed.
+Displays, books, curriculum evidence, visitors, trips and events Headteacher Geography/Hi story/RE leads Curriculum LGB On-going termly Local, national and global learning and citizenship developed.
 Attitude, knowledge, experience and understanding of other cultures enhanced.
 FSM Enhance the wider school provison for children regardless of income including enrichment activities.
 Pupil Premium funding expenditure Analysis of trips/residential take up Headteacher PP Governor Termly Any identified gaps in take up of enrichment activities is narrowed.

-Appendix 1: Provision Accessibility Plan

-This accessibility plan is to be reviewed by the Finance, Employment and Audit Committee of the Trust Board and relevant LGB in conjunction with the Equality plan.
+Appendix 1: Provision Accessibility PlanThis accessibility plan is to be reviewed by the Finance, Employment and Audit Committee of the Trust Board and relevant LGB in conjunction with the Equality plan.